bobfoster1299/capstone2/README.md

 kubeadm token create --print-join-command
 ```
 - SSH into the two kubernetes worker nodes and run the join command to join them to the cluster
-- Run the CloudFormation capstone-jenkins script to the build the Jenkins server
+- Run the CloudFormation capstone-jenkins script to the build the jenkins server
-- Run the ansible jenkins script against the Jenkins server
+- Run the ansible jenkins script against the jenkins server
-- Connect to the Jenkins server via the browser and complete the install via the GUI
+- Connect to the jenkins server via the browser and complete the install via the GUI
 - Install the Blue Ocean plugins and the Kubernetes Continuous Deploy plugins
 - In your GitHub repo create a personal access token
-- In Jenkins add a username/password credential to connect to GitHub:
+- In jenkins add a username/password credential to connect to GitHub:
   - Username: your GitHub account name
   - Password: the personal access token generated above
   - ID: github_key
-- In Jenkins add a username/password credential to connect to Docker Hub:
+- In jenkins add a username/password credential to connect to Docker Hub:
   - Username: your docker username
   - Password: your docker password
   - ID: docker_hub_login
-- In Jenkins add a Kubernetes configuration (kubeconfig) credential to connect to kubernetes:
+- In jenkins add a 'Kubernetes configuration (kubeconfig)' credential to connect to kubernetes:
   - ID: kubeconfig
   - Enter directly: the contents of ~/.kube/config from the kubernetes master